Course Aims and Description

 - estimate probabilities of events through simulation

-- perform exploratory probabilistic data analysis to identify outliers, artifacts, and patterns
+- perform exploratory data analysis to identify outliers, artifacts, and patterns

 - formulate and assess hypotheses about heterogeneous high dimensional data